Skip to content

 Cultural Significance

-• Central to Ramadan: dates are traditionally the first food eaten to break the fast (iftar)
+• Central to Ramadan: traditionally used to break the fast (iftar)

 Global Impact:

-• Increasingly popular as a natural sweetener in health-conscious recipes worldwide
+• Growing as a natural sweetener alternative in health-conscious markets worldwide

 Compare & Substitute